-Virgin Mobile and C Spire Wireless experimenting with phone financing programsAlex Wagner - Deputy Managing Editor, News Desk
+Virgin Mobile and C Spire Wireless experimenting with phone financing programsAlex Wagner - Editorial Director of News and Content

 Last month we learned that Cricket and MetroPCS were testing handset financing programs in select markets as a way to help customers obtain high-end, expensive smartphones without having to pay the full price all at once.
 Now two more carriers have come forward to confirm that they're testing similar programs.